farhannaza/IP-Protection/README.md

     - Make sure to store your secret recovery phrase securely.

 2. Find MNEMONIC in Metamask.
-    - complete all the verification required and copy the Secret Recovery Phrase (MNEMONIC)
+    - complete all the step below and verification required.
+    - then copy the Secret Recovery Phrase (MNEMONIC)

 <p align="center">
   <img alt="Network Settings" src="/assets/met-collage.png">